tihomirt/Test-Assignment-Simple/README.md

 3. PageObjects and sections - /src/main/java/com/qa/pageobjects
 Pageobjects are basicaly mapped webpages into java objects.
 They make the code maintenance easier and reusable.
+Sections are a set of elements which are used in multiple pages for eg. menu system

 4. Test cases and suites - src/test/java/com/qa
 The actual test code and test suites are placed here

 5. Api calls - src/main/java/com/qa/api
 RestAssured code for api call

+### Jenkinsfile, Dockerfile

 ### Coding style:
 Used the Eclipse checkstyle plugin to enforce the same coding style in the whole project.